intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/ui/README.md

 For detailed information, please refer to the [README](./advanced_frontend/README.md).

-Remember that the provided UI examples are starting points, and you have the creative freedom to build a UI that best suits your project's unique requirements.
-Whether you choose a simple or advanced approach, focusing on user experience and ease of interaction will contribute to the success of your chatbot system.

-Feel free to refer to the README files for the Basic Frontend and the Advanced Frontend for additional guidance and insights.
-Happy UI customization!

 ## 🎙️ Talking Bot

 Talking bot is NeuralChat's voice chat bot.
 Support user voice and robot communication.